rodrigogdev/GoBarber/README.md

 - Cache memory managing with redis
 - Better user experience with message Toasts
 - User Notifications, storing using mongoDB
+- Unit Testing with Jest
 - {...}

 ### :rocket: Used Technologies

-Some of the technologies used in this project:
+Some of the technologies used in this project are:

 - [NodeJS](https://nodejs.org/en/)
 - [ReactJS](https://pt-br.reactjs.org/)